pypa/setuptools/docs/userguide/extension.rst

 The commands ``sdist``, ``build_py`` and ``build_ext`` are especially useful to customize ``setuptools`` builds.
 Note however that when overwriting existing commands, you should be very careful to maintain API compatibility.
-Custom commands should try to replicate the same overall behaviour as the original classes, and when possible, even inherit from them.
+Custom commands should try to replicate the same overall behavior as the original classes, and when possible, even inherit from them.

 You should also consider handling exceptions such as ``CompileError``,